Paresh8890-Jaisinghani/Microsoft_Azure/Readme.txt

 2. Private Cloud : A private cloud consists of computing resources used exclusively by users from one business or organization.
 A private cloud can be physically located at your organization's on-site or on-premises data center

 3. Hybrid Cloud : hybrid cloud computing environments combine a public cloud and a private cloud by allowing data and applications to be shared between them

+### Azure resources and Azure Resource Manager ###
+1.Resource, a manageable item that's available through Azure virtual machines or VM storage accounts, Web APS Databases on virtual networks are examples of Resources

+2.Resource Group, a container that holds related resources for an Azure solution.
+The resource group includes resources that you want to manage as a group.

+3.If you delete a resource group, all resources contained within it are also deleted.
+Organizing resources by life cycle could be useful in non-production environments where you might try an experiment and then dispose of it

+4.Azure Resource Manager commonly referred to his ARM, is the deployment and management service for Azure.
+It provides a management layer that enables you to create, update and delete resources in your Azure account.